The relation between the radii and the densities of magnetic skyrmions: Numerical results

-As shown in Fig.~\ref{trishape.fig}, the shape of a skyrmion in the skyrmion phase is similar to the shape of an isolated skyrmion with $r$ rescaled.
-This result implies that the skyrmions in the skyrmion phase can be seen as being experiencing an effective magnetic strength $B'=B/f(\rho)$ when affected by other skyrmions.
+As shown in Fig.~\ref{trishape.fig}, the shape of isolated skyrmions in a saturated state is similar to the shape of a single isolated skyrmion with $r$ rescaled.
+This result indicates that our assumption is valid.
+Note that $\theta (r,\rho)$ is also the function $\theta _{\rm LO}(r)$ with $b$ rescaled as $b/\hat{r}$.
+It implies that the skyrmions can be seen as being experiencing an effective magnetic strength $B'=B/\hat{r}$ when affected by other skyrmions.